fredrikburmester/fredrikburmester-express/README.md

 This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://github.com/pugjs/pug) in the frontend.
 This website is hosted on my own local server with Nginx as the webproxy, which is also serving all static files.

+This website auto-updates from the github master every 15 minutes with a cronjob.
+This makes it really easy for me to deploy updates.
+Before updating the master i push to the dev branch and check that everything is working before merging with the master.

 ## To-do

 - Handle trailing slash in url for menu highlighting.